Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Results

 \subsection{Enhancements in bulge stellar mass}

-In order to move beyond the fixed angular measurement offered by $\Delta M_{\star,fibre}$, we now consider a more physically motivated metric.
-Specifically, we make use of the bulge and disk masses presented in the catalog of Mendel et al. (2014).
-Although galaxy mergers are typically characterized by their disturbed morphologies, our late stage post-merger sample shows only low surface brightness tidal features (see examples in Ferreira et al. 2025b).
+In order to move beyond the fixed angular measurement offered by $\Delta M_{\mathrm{\star,fibre}}$, we now consider a more physically motivated metric.
+Specifically, we make use of the bulge and disk masses presented in the catalog of \cite{Mendel2014}.
+Bulge and disk masses are derived from spectral energy distribution fits to the SDSS optical magnitudes derived for these distinct morphological components by \citet{Simard11,Mendel2014}.
+The two component photometry was obtained by modelling the five $ugriz$ bands as a de Vaucouleurs bulge plus exponential disk, where the scale lengths across each band were tied to the values in the $r$-band.
+We refer the reader to \cite{Simard11, Mendel2014} for more details, including a full analysis of systematic and model uncertainties.

+Although galaxy mergers are typically characterized by their disturbed morphologies, our late stage post-merger sample shows only low surface brightness tidal features \citep[see examples in][]{Ferreira2026}.
 Moreover, the central stellar bulge is still well-defined in all cases that we visually inspected.
 Therefore, whilst measurements relating to the stellar disk may be somewhat affected by the interaction in our late-stage sample, the bulge fits (with a fixed Sersic index of $N$=4) should be robust.

 A small fraction of our post-merger sample is not included in the Mendel catalog, reducing the sample from 13,845 to 13,506.
 Control matching for this sample proceeds following the description in Section \ref{control_sec}, i.e. matching in total stellar mass, redshift and SFR.
-The bulge mass offset ($\Delta M_{\star,bulge}$) is then defined as the difference (in log space) between the bulge mass of a given post-merger and the median bulge mass of its matched control sample.
-In Figure \ref{dmbulge} we show the distribution of $\Delta M_{\star,bulge}$ for non-mergers (blue) and post-mergers (red).
-As expected, the non-merger distribution is centred around zero.
-However, the distribution of $\Delta M_{\star,bulge}$ in the post-merger sample is skewed to positive values, with a median of 0.09 dex, corresponding to a $\sim$ 20\% enhancement.
+The bulge mass offset ($\Delta M_{\mathrm{\star,bulge}}$) is then defined as the difference (in log space) between the bulge mass of a given post-merger and the median bulge mass of its matched control sample.
+In Figure \ref{dmbulge} we show the distribution of $\Delta M_{\mathrm{\star,bulge}}$ for non-mergers (blue) and post-mergers (red).
+As expected, the non-merger distribution is centred around zero; the standard deviation of the distribution is 0.15 dex.
+However, the distribution of $\Delta M_{\mathrm{\star,bulge}}$ in the post-merger sample is skewed to positive values, with a median of 0.09 dex (with a standard deviation of 0.1 dex), corresponding to a $\sim$ 20\% enhancement.
+A KS test confirms that there is a zero percent probability that the two distributions are drawn from the same parent sample.